-If like me, your monthly red friend shows up with a lot of pain, then how to reduce menstrual cramps is a question that bugs you at that time of the month.
+If, like me, your monthly red friend shows up with a lot of pain, then how to reduce menstrual cramps is a question that bugs you at that time of the month.
 Let’s face it, the womb lining can be shed without throwing all that unnecessary tantrum, so why does it insist on making those few days a chore?
 Honestly, I don’t know.

 Could it be that it is mad that we didn’t utilize the eggs?
 But how about how we feel?
 What if we don’t want any form of fertilization?
 What if our period handled rejection a little better and just exited nobly without tugging at our lower abdomen?
-I bet every woman can relate.
+I bet some women can relate.
 This is a struggle every woman with menstrual cramps knows all too well, and if you’ve never experienced it, luck is an understatement.

 Why do we experience menstrual cramps?